Kishore7492/360/OWNER_BRIEF.md

 >
 > At the start of every new Copilot session, paste this prompt:
 > ```
-> Read OWNER_BRIEF.md in mkmk749278/360-v2 — continue from where we left off.
+> Read OWNER_BRIEF.md in mkmk749278/360-v2 — this is my crypto signal business.
+> Continue from where we left off.
+Today I want to: [what you need]
 > ```
-> Copilot will read this file, understand the full context, and continue without needing re-explanation.

 ---